-Conservation practices generally reduce wind erosion, reduce rate and amount of water movement, and increase soil organic matter levels.
+Conservation practices generally reduce wind erosion, reduce rate and amount of lateral water movement in fields, and increase soil organic matter levels.
 There is not one way of conserving soil that is well suited to all situations, due to differences in soil type, topography, type of farming operation and climate.

 In organic crop production, the challenge increases, because conservation practices that involve pesticides are not an option.
 In every case, it is generally more effective to use a number of conservation strategies.
-For example, rather than plant a large number of shelterbelts on a particular field, it may be better to plant a lesser number and reduce tillage operations or include green manure more often.
+For example, rather than plant a large number of shelterbelts on a particular field, it may be better to plant a lesser number and reduce tillage operations or include green manure more often to keep soil surface covered.
 The challenge is determining which conservation practices are best adapted to each farm.

 Crop residues include roots, chaff, stems and leaves are left after a crop is harvested.
 Crop residues are the prime source of organic matter replenishment.
 These residues improve several soil properties, such as water infiltration, water storage and particle aggregation.
 Crop residues also contain nutrients, including nitrogen, phosphorus, potassium, sulphur and micronutrients.
 Stubble left standing overwinter will trap snow and slow evaporation of soil moisture in spring, as well as prevent erosion.
-Moisture conservation is important to soil conservation because the additional moisture will improve crop growth, thus residue production, the following year.
-It may also allow extending the rotation, another conservation practice.
+Moisture conservation is important to soil conservation because the additional moisture will improve crop growth the following year.

 The amount of residue produced and the rate of decay vary among crops.
 The combination of these two factors determines the quality of residue in relation to its value for soil conservation.
 Field pea and flax generally produce about half the residue of cereals and canola.
 Residue from canola, field pea, lentil, and sunflower usually decays very rapidly (particularly when tilled), leaving the soil surface unprotected.